 Your marketing mix needs to meet consumers where they are.
 A multi-channel approach means a better chance of reaching your intended target and gives your message more chances to resonate.

-Reliable channels to reach consumers in 2020:
+Reliable channels to reach consumers:

 Social media — 79% of people in the US use social media.4